-By March 1 every year, Oregon businesses are required to report any hazardous substance in a reportable quantity
+By March 1 of every year, Oregon businesses are required to report any hazardous substance in a

-during the previous calendar year to OSFM.
-A substantive change
+reportable quantity during the previous calendar year to the OSFM.
+A

 Information collected by the Community Right to Know program is available to fire service personnel, law enforcement, emergency planners, health professionals, and the public.
 We provide online searchable databases and custom reports available by public records requests.